Conflicts ANd Water Management

 To promote Research and Development regarding Water Conflicts among young students, Prof. Dr. Ulrike Gayh (SRH University Heidelberg) came up with an initiative called Democratia-Aqua-Technica, funded by the DAAD (Deutschen Akademischen Austauschdienst).
 The Universidad del Valle de Atemajac (UNIVA) from Mexico has also joined this initiative under the management and direction of Prof. Dr. Livier De Regil, Head of the study program Humanitarian Engineering and the Research Department of the UNIVA.

-SRH University Heidelberg and UNIVA have collaborated together to form the YIP (Your Ideas to Practice) initiative which is financed by Baden Württemberg Stiftung (BWS).
+SRH University Heidelberg, UNIVA and KNUST have collaborated to form the YIP II (Your Ideas to Practice),which is financed by Baden Württemberg Stiftung .
 YIP is a project within the framework of the Baden-Württemberg-STIPENDIUM for University Students – BWS plus.

 Selection of Participants